Jessika-Art/Predict-Bank-Customer-s-Leaving/README.md

 # Predict-Bank-Customer-s-Leaving
-## Buy using Tensorflow and Keras this model is going to predic if a customer is going to leave his Bank whithin the next 6 month.
+## Using Tensorflow and Keras, this model is going to predic if a customer is going to leave his Bank whithin the next 6 month.

-### As an example we are going to predict if the customer Jhon White has or has not high probability to leave the this Bank.
+### As an example we are going to predict if the customer Jhon White has or has not high probability to leave this Bank.
 Those are the informations we have about him:

-###    Has a French nationality
+###    He's a French citizen
 ###    Credit Score: 600
 ###    Gender: Male
 ###    Age: 40